Ruth Mompati: Career

-From 1953 to 1961 she worked as a typist for Nelson Mandela and Oliver Tambo in their law practice in Johannesburg.
-She joined the African National Congress in 1954, and was elected to the National Executive Committee of the Women's League.
+From 1953 to 1961, she worked as a typist for Nelson Mandela and Oliver Tambo in their law practice in Johannesburg.
+She joined the African National Congress (ANC) in 1954, and was elected to the National Executive Committee of the Women's League.

 In 1990, Mompati was chosen to be part of the ANC delegation that negotiated the peaceful transition with the South African government and conditions to be met to end political conflict in South Africa at Groote Schuur.
 She was elected as a member of parliament in South Africa's first democratic election in 1994, where she served in the National Assembly until 1996.

-She was appointed ambassador to Switzerland from 1996 to 2000.
-Upon her return from Switzerland she was elected mayor of Vryburg, North West.
-Mompati served as an executive member of the Umkhonto we Sizwe Veteran's Association.
+Mompati was appointed ambassador to Switzerland from 1996 to 2000.
+Upon her return from Switzerland, she was elected mayor of Vryburg, North West.
+She served as an executive member of the Umkhonto we Sizwe Veteran's Association.

 Death

-Mompati died on 12 May 2015 following an illness at a Cape Town hospital.
+Mompati died on 12 May 2015, aged 89, following an illness at a Cape Town hospital.